alaxa27/wifi_avis/README.md

 2. DNS
 3. WebServer

-All these three configuration steps are take care of by the installation script:
+All these three configuration steps are taken care of by the installation script:

 ###DHCP Server
 When a client connects to a network he needs to know the exact configuration it needs to work properly.
 It's not acceptable knowing the myriad of configurations possible out there.
 The Dynamic Host Protocol Configuration comes in rescue by leasing all potential clients an IP address with the appropriate configuration.